C-TRU major research projects

 Marina Sandys (Research Assistant)

-I am currently working within C-TRU on the i-Minds project at Greater Manchester Mental Health NHS Foundation Trust.
-My role involves facilitating recruitment, conducting research assessments and qualitative interviews, and assisting with the day-to-day running of the project.
+I am currently working within C-TRU on the STAR & RESTART projects at Greater Manchester Mental Health NHS Foundation Trust.
+My role involves facilitating recruitment, conducting research assessments and qualitative interviews, and assisting with the day-to-day running of the projects.

-I have recently completed an MSc in Psychological Research Methods and I am passionate about research which aims to improve the mental health and wellbeing of individuals.
-Previously, I have volunteered for a mental health crisis service, and assisted with several research projects at university throughout both of my degrees.
+I have completed an MSc in Psychological Research Methods and I am passionate about research which aims to improve the mental health and wellbeing of individuals.
+Previously, I have worked on the i-MINDs project, volunteered for a mental health crisis service, and assisted with several research projects at university throughout both of my degrees.

 Jasmine Lamonby (Research Assistant)